eggman87/gifsnap/README.md

 # gifsnap
 Android library for creating a gif of any view.

-Example Gif created from app:
+Example gif created from app:

 ![alt tag](http://i.imgur.com/tpET5SH.gif)